akashbhuma/AI_Assignment-5_SE24UCSE220/Q1_Min_Alpha_Heu_Mo/README.md

 The program will:

-1. Run the complete test suite.
+1. Run the complete test.
 2. Display the test results.
 3. Demonstrate the behavior of all four algorithms on a sample Tic-Tac-Toe board.